libktx/ktx/README.md

 ### Source documentation

-All public classes and functions are also documented with standard Kotlin _KDocs_.
-You can access the documentation by:
+All functionalities are documented with Kotlin _KDocs_.
+You can access the source documentation by:

-- Viewing the generated Dokka files hosted on the the [project website](https://libktx.github.io/docs/).
+- Viewing the generated Dokka files hosted on the [project website](https://libktx.github.io/docs/).
+- Using the `doc` folder with Dokka files from [release archives](https://github.com/libktx/ktx/releases).
 - Reading the sources directly.
-- Using the `doc` archive in [GitHub releases](https://github.com/libktx/ktx/releases) with generated Dokka files.

 ### Links